 - Preheat the oven to 400F and line a baking sheet with parchment paper.

-- Toss eggplant cubes with 3 tbsp of olive oil, salt lightly and place on a baking sheet.
+- Toss eggplant cubes with 3 tablespoon of olive oil, salt lightly and place on a baking sheet.
 Bake for 30 minutes, or until the eggplants are golden and tender.

 - In a large skillet, heat the remaining tbsp. of olive oil and add garlic.
 Using your fingers (or a potato masher), crush the tomatoes into small pieces, add to the skillet and bring to a boil.
 Season with salt and red pepper flakes (if using) and lower to a simmer while the eggplant cooks, about 20 minutes.